-Sky chart of Vela from your location
+Sky Chart of Vela Constellation

 Here we provide a simplified sky chart of the Vela constellation.
 Alternatively it is possible to locate Vela in the night sky using our Online Interactive Planetarium.

-Visibility of Vela from your location
+Visibility of Vela Constellation

 Vela is currently not visible from Greenwich, United Kingdom [change]